-The experts at Bespoke Surgical have compiled eight essential steps for being a good bottom partner.
+If you’ve ever wondered how to be a good bottom, the experts at Bespoke Surgical have you covered with eight essential steps for being a great bottom partner.
 From diet to positioning to toys, we’ve covered it all to ensure you’re both prepared and able to have the best experience possible.

 1. Step One: What to Eat (and Avoid)